Walt-5D/MMXOD-Vanilla-Flatpak-Linux/README.md

 flatpak run io.github.walt_5d.MMXOD
 ```

-### Capcom
-The company that created the awesome franchise!
-Without them, this fan project and its resources wouldn't exist!

 ### Packaging Notice
 * **Game Developer:** gamemaker19 (Original author)
 * **Packager / Maintainer:** Walt-5D
 * **Context:** The original author released the game files to the public and discontinued active development.
 This Flatpak packages the latest stable Linux build to preserve access to the game.

 ### Credits & Disclaimer
+* **Capcom:** The company that created the awesome franchise!
+Without them, this fan project and its resources wouldn't exist!
 * **Developer:** gamemaker19 for creating and programming this fan project.
 * **Disclaimer:** This is an unofficial community-maintained Flatpak packaging for Linux distributions.
 All assets and intellectual property belong to their respective owners.